QUESTIONS, ANSWERED PLAINLY

 - Seven behavioral signals that detect patterns like revenge entries, stop widening, and overtrading pace

-- Guard rules that can trigger alerts, countdown timers, acknowledgement prompts, or broker disconnection based on conditions you define (P&L limit, consecutive losses, PSI threshold, session time, and more)
+- Guard rules that can trigger alerts, acknowledgement prompts, trading pauses, or broker disconnection based on conditions you define (P&L limit, consecutive losses, PSI threshold, session time, and more)

-Meridian works with all brokers and prop firm connections that NinjaTrader 8 supports, including Apex, Topstep, and direct brokerage accounts.
+Meridian works with the brokers and prop firm connections that NinjaTrader 8 supports, including Apex, My Funded Futures, Take Profit Trader, and direct brokerage accounts.
+(Trading a Tradovate-based account instead?
+A standalone Meridian app is in early access — see Platforms.)
 See pricing to start a free trial.

 What is a Psychological Stability Index (PSI) in trading?